Coxswain: Start anytime with online training $1599

 You can complete the course before completing your taskbook

-Shipboard Safety, First Aid and Radio (Short range) are separate as many students can already have these, They are extra cost.
-We offer them every month, so check out the other course pages.
+Shipboard Safety, First Aid and Radio (Short range) are separate as many students have these, They are extra cost.
+We offer them, so check out the other course pages.
 Shipboard Safety is required for the course.

 If not doing a task book a full sea time assessment is completed on enrollment to assess current experience and abilities.